paymoapp/api/sections/authentication.md

 ##OAuth 2

-Currently, OAuth 2 authentication is not implemented.
-But it is on our TODO list.
+Currently, Paymo 3 API does not support OAuth 2 authentication.